margaeor/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- AI for Health
+- LLMs
+- Recommendation Systems
-- Machine Learning
+- Deep Learning
-- Optimization
+- AI for Optimization
-- Software

 # Education to show in About widget
 education: